One child, two children, 10 children – we need more people on earth

 Seen from the perspective of a Liverpool factory line worker, this reasoning had merit.
 All he ever knew was his shantytown and the place he worked at, which was hardly akin to a walk on Waikiki beach.

 They all responded to a simple and powerful logic.
 A thing cannot be divided up endlessly.
-If you take an apple from a barrel of 50 every day, on day 50 the barrel would be empty and there would be no more apples unless of course if someone just replenished the barrel and apples could be enjoyed again.
+If you take an apple from a barrel of 50 every day, on day 50 the barrel would be empty and there would be no more apples unless of course someone just replenished the barrel and apples could be enjoyed again.
 Simple, ain’t it?

 And so it goes with every resource on this planet.
 The earth is a finite ball of matter.
 There is just so much of anything and if it’s used up totally, there is none left.

-Makes sense, no?
+Makes sense, doesn’t it?

 For the sake of simplicity, I will assume that there is no influx of matter from space although this is still 60 tonnes per day.
 Not really a mineable resource though so let us forget about it.